 Alumni, The George Washington University

-11/19/13 Update: The GW Alumni Magazine published an abbreviated version of this response in their Fall 2013 issue and agreed to interview HSUS Vice-President and GW alumni Paul Shapiro.
+11/19/13 Update: The GW Alumni Magazine published an abbreviated version of this response in their Fall 2013 issue and agreed, at my request, to interview HSUS Vice-President and GW alumni Paul Shapiro to discuss animal agriculture and the benefits of plant-based food.

 12/16/13 Update: The GW Alumni Magazine staff are interviewing Paul Shapiro for an article in the next GW Alumni Magazine.